gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 _Fig.1: Runtime structure_

-For the role of a storage scaling controller, the existing, recently implemented Gardener PVC autoscaler application [[1]], hereafter referred to as `pvc-autoscaler`, is used.
-It is integrated as a seed system component, and runs as a deployment in the seed's `garden` namespace.
+`pvc-autoscaler` is integrated as a seed system component, and runs as a deployment in the seed's `garden` namespace.
 Its primary driving signal is the PVC metrics from the seed's cache Prometheus instance, which it periodically examines, and if capacity is found to be near exhaustion, `pvc-autoscaler` takes action by updating the PVC's storage request.